 Public Relations Student Society of America (PRSSA) is the foremost organization for students interested in public relations and communications.
 We seek to advance the public relations profession by nurturing generations of future professionals.
 We advocate rigorous academic standards for public relations education, the highest ethical principles and diversity in the profession.

-The Society for Professional Journalist (SPJ) at Roger Williams University is the only student chapter in Rhode Island proper.
-Our Journalism students have one national awards from SPJ for their streaming coverage of the 2012 National and local elections.
+The Society for Professional Journalists (SPJ) at Roger Williams University is the only student chapter in Rhode Island proper.
+Our Journalism students have won national awards from SPJ for their streaming coverage of the 2012 National and local elections.